graemerocher/micronaut-oraclecloud-workshop/lab_testing/lab_testing.md

 	}
 	</copy>

-In this case the `getProperties()` method is used to customize configuration, note however that you must define `@TestInstance(TestInstance.Lifecycle.PER_CLASS)` on the class for JUnit 5 tests to work.
+In this case the `getProperties()` method is used to customize configuration, note however that you must define `@TestInstance(TestInstance.Lifecycle.PER_CLASS)` on the class for JUnit 5 tests for this approach to work.

 ## Mocking Beans

 It is a pretty common requirement to mock parts of the application, in particular those that may need to do network I/O or access a remote potentially unavailable resource.

-To aid mocking and make your application more extensible it is generally good practise to user interfaces as much as possible.
+To aid mocking and make your application more extensible it is generally good practise to use interfaces as much as possible.
 To demonstrate this extract the methods from the `OwnerService` into a new interface in a file called `src/main/java/example/micronaut/OwnerOperations.java`:

 	<copy>
 	package example.micronaut;